-Investors and persons acting on behalf of investors who feel they have been subjected to improper business practices involving a member firm and/or a financial professional may file a complaint with FINRA.

-Through the filing of an investor complaint, investors immediately alert us to any potentially fraudulent or suspicious activities by member firms and/or financial professionals.
-Use FINRA's BrokerCheck tool (https://brokercheck.finra.org) to determine whether an entity or person is under FINRA's jurisdiction.
+Investors and persons acting on behalf of investors who feel they have been subjected to improper business practices involving their broker or brokerage firm may file a complaint with FINRA.
+Through the Investor Complaint Program, investors and others can immediately alert us to any potentially fraudulent or suspicious activities by brokerage firms or brokers.
+If a determination is made to initiate an investigation, a FINRA examiner may contact you to obtain further information or documentation about your complaint.

-- Submit a complaint online using our Investor Complaint form: https://www.finra.org/investors/need-help - FINRA prefers to receive complaints via the online complaint form.
+- Submit a complaint online through our Investor Complaint Program: www.finra.org/complaint - FINRA prefers to receive complaints via the online complaint form.
 However, if necessary, you may mail your complaint to:

-FINRA Investor Complaint Program 9509 Key West Avenue Rockville, MD 20850-3329
+FINRA Investor Complaint Program 9509 Key West Avenue Rockville, MD 20850-3329 Fax: (866) 397-3290